krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 draft: false
 ---

 Recently, I was debugging a Python application that had become stuck while processing certain inputs.
 The process was taking up 100% CPU time but not making progress.
-To understand where the application was stuck, I turned to a handy profiling tool called [py-spy](https://github.com/benfred/py-spy).
+To try and figure out where the application was getting stuck, I turned to a handy profiling tool called [py-spy](https://github.com/benfred/py-spy).

-## Using py-spy to Find the Bottleneck
+# Using py-spy to Find the Bottleneck

 py-spy is a sampling profiler for Python that lets you see where your code is spending time without modifying it.
+It can be used to get information from running Python processes, which is very helpful!
 I used the `py-spy dump` command to attach to the stuck Python process and print out a snapshot of the current call stack across all threads.

 You can use py-spy on a specific process ID by running